Man In U-Haul Arrested After Attempting To Steal Purse, Striking Outdoor Diners In Fishtown, Philadelphia Police Say

 “So what started as a theft of a purse, led to a hit-and-run auto accident, reckless endangerment and aggravated assault,” Philadelphia Police Chief Inspector Scott Small said.
 “Now, inside of that U-Haul police did find the wallet and possible purse and cell phone of the 36-year-old female.
 She was able to describe it to us and it appears that her purse cell phone and other belongings are inside the U-Haul.
 But we’re holding that as part of the crime scene and our East Detectives are going to investigate this.”

-That driver was taken to the hospital after being hit with the taser.
-The suspect’s name has not been released.
+Melendez was taken to the hospital after being hit with the taser.